-In the upcoming mid-cycle budget discussion, the City Council will be presented with the option to add a new full-time equivalent position - Sustainability and Resilience Manager.
-The Sustainability and Resilience Manager would be a full-time employee responsible for coordination and ongoing management of CARP implementation, progress tracking and reporting.
-Additionally, the Sustainability and Resilience Manager may take on project management related to certain projects identified in the CARP (e.g., Master Tree Plan Update, including community outreach).
+When hired, the Sustainability and Resilience Manager will be a full-time employee responsible for coordination and ongoing management of CARP implementation, progress tracking and reporting.
+Additionally, the Sustainability and Resilience Manager may take on project management related to certain projects identified in the CARP (e.g., Master Tree Plan Update).